monodot/ynab-fun/qiffix/README.md

 This will write the result to STDOUT.

-To pipe the result to a file instead:
+To write the result to a file instead:

-    ./qiffix.py myfile.qif | myfile-fixed.qif
+    ./qiffix.py myfile.qif > myfile-fixed.qif